William Joscelyn Arkell: Geological research

-Arkell was awarded a lectureship in geology at New College, Oxford in 1927, and was made a senior research fellow of that College in 1929.
-With little teaching or administrative duties to speak of, Arkell was able to devote almost all his time to research.
-This culminated with the publication in 1933 of The Jurassic System of Great Britain.
-This 681-page work critically examined and consolidated all previous work on the Jurassic, including the formations described by the pioneer on British geology, William Smith, in the 19th century.
-It established Arkell as an authority on the Jurassic, which was remarkable given he was only 29.
+Arkell was awarded a lectureship in geology at New College, Oxford in 1927, and was made a senior research fellow of that college in 1929.
+With few teaching or administrative duties, he was able to devote almost all his time to research.
+This culminated with the publication in 1933 of The Jurassic System of Great Britain, a 681-page work which critically examined and consolidated all previous work on the Jurassic, including the formations described by the pioneer of British geology, William Smith, in the 19th century.
+It established Arkell (at age 29) as an authority on the Jurassic.

-He also published extensive work on the Upper Jurassic reef deposits (the Coral Rag) of England.
-He was an expert on the use of Jurassic limestones as building materials, publishing a book on the many different types of limestone used in the buildings of Oxford.
-The often obscure terminology used by miners and quarrymen was clarified by his dictionary of rock terms.
+He also published extensively on the Upper Jurassic reef deposits (the Coral Rag) of England.
+He was an expert on the use of Jurassic limestones as building materials, and his research into the many different types of limestone used in the buildings of Oxford would result in publication of a book in 1947.
+The often obscure terminology used by miners and quarrymen was clarified by his dictionary of rock terms (1953).
 Arkell was interested in the tectonic history of Southern England, particularly with reference to the highly folded beds of the Isle of Purbeck.
 He contributed to reports published by the British Geological Survey, especially around the area of Weymouth and Portland.

-The Second World War interrupted his research in 1941 and Arkell worked for the Ministry of Transport in London when bombing of that city was at its most intense.
-In this period he became seriously ill, spending five months in hospital after a pneumothorax operation.
+The Second World War interrupted his research in 1941, and Arkell worked for the Ministry of Transport in London while bombing of that city was at its most intense.
+In 1943 he became seriously ill, spending five months in hospital after a pneumothorax operation.

 University of Cambridge

 After demobilisation at the end of the war, Arkell accepted a senior research fellowship at Trinity College, Cambridge, holding an office at the Sedgwick Museum.
 In this time Arkell began to work on the use of ammonites as zone fossils in Jurassic stratigraphy and became the leading expert on this specialist area.
 He was inundated with fossils for identification, particularly from oil companies.
-As a consequence, he travelled widely in the Middle East examining many Jurassic exposures from this area.
+As a consequence, he travelled widely in the Middle East, examining many Jurassic exposures from this area.

 Arkell then consolidated his knowledge of the Jurassic and published Jurassic Geology of the World in 1956.
 The large, detailed volume to this day remains a classic and influential text.